 Tip #5: Communication

-Communication is key when planning and creating your Tulsa engagement session.
-Overall, the planning process is based on communicating the two key steps of vision and trust.
+Communication is key when planning and creating your engagement session Overall, the planning process is based on communicating the two key steps of vision and trust.

-If you have a strong vision for your engagement session, definitely convey that to your photographer.
+If you have a strong vision for your engagement session, definitely convey that to your Tulsa engagement photographers.
 Sometimes the photographer you want may not be the best for your vision and that’s okay!
 When I wrote about my wife and my distinct styles on page 3, “Find Something Pinteresting”, I also wanted to foreshadow this last tip.
 As photographers, we have individual qualities, likes, and dislikes, that make us who we are.
 It shows up in our photographic style as well as our editing, and trying to fake something we are not would be disingenuous to you, ourselves, and the photographic community as a whole.
 I’ve had to turn down the opportunity to work with really great people in the past simply on the principle that I did not feel I was the best fit to give them what they were looking for.
 As full time photographers, this is how my wife and I earn our entire livelihood, so turning away income is not easy or fun, however, we truly want the best for you, and there are occasions when others hold a style more suitable.